TokaiApp/Screenshot2Code/README.md

 - **Windows**: .jpg, .jpeg

 ### Languages we Support
-We plan to support some of the most common languages
+We plan to support some of the most common languages such as:
 - Python: .py
 - C: .c
 - C++: .cpp, .cc, .cxx, .hpp, .h, .hxx